 Angel Award goes to the album with What Men Live By and Symphony No. 1

-The Czech music Angel Award announced this year a new category “Classical music", in which the best classical albums of the previous year compete.
+The Czech music Angel Award announced this year a new “Classical music" category hto honor the best classical album of the previous year.
 During yesterday's ceremony, this award went to the recording of the pastoral opera What Men Live By and Symphony No. 1 by Bohuslav Martinů.
-The Supraphon album, which was recorded by the Czech Philharmonic, Martinů Voices, choirmaster Lukáš Vasilek, soloists Ivan Kusnjer, Petr Svoboda, Jan Martiník, Lucie Silkenová, Ester Pavlů, Jaroslav Březina, Lukáš Mareček and Josef Špaček as a narrator., was the last Martinů recording of the famous conductor Jiří Bělohlávek.
+The Supraphon album, which was recorded by the Czech Philharmonic, Martinů Voices, choirmaster Lukáš Vasilek, soloists Ivan Kusnjer, Petr Svoboda, Jan Martiník, Lucie Silkenová, Ester Pavlů, Jaroslav Březina, Lukáš Mareček, and narrated by Josef Špaček, was the last Martinů recording of the famous conductor Jiří Bělohlávek.

-In recent months has been the recording, which was financially supported by the Bohuslav Martinů Foundation, collecting awards both home and abroad, such as Choice of the Harmonie magazine, Recording of the Week by Presto Classical, Diapason Découverte awarded to the rare discoveries, and Disc of the Month by Opera Magazine.
+In recent months the recording, which was financially supported by the Bohuslav Martinů Foundation, has been collecting awards both home and abroad.
+Such honors include prizes awarded by Choice of the Harmonie magazine, Recording of the Week by Presto Classical, Diapason Découverte awarded to the rare discoveries, and Disc of the Month by Opera Magazine.